Generated at: 2026-05-16 10:55:55

 In the 4th "Survey on Awareness and Reality of Sales in Japan 2023" released by HubSpot Japan, Inc. in February 2023, it was found that "wasted time in Japanese sales activities" has increased by approximately 150 billion yen from the previous year's survey, reaching approximately 1 trillion yen.

-Although the number of companies working on DX promotion is increasing, it is clear that many have yet to realize the efficiency improvements that are one of its primary objectives.
+Although the number of companies promoting DX is increasing, it is clear that many have yet to realize the efficiency improvements that are one of the primary objectives of these efforts.

 ☆-☆-☆ Body End ☆-☆-☆